Relief for Trabzonspor as Nwakaeme escapes serious injury | Goal.com

 While Trabzonspor continue their preparation for Saturday’s trip to Besiktas, Nwakaeme has been cleared to participate in partial and limited training sessions.

-“As a result of the MR examinations performed for our player Anthony Nwakaeme, there was no serious injury, and stiffness and spasm were detected in the right posterior muscle group,” the club statement read.
+“As a result of the medical examinations performed for our player Anthony Nwakaeme, there was no serious injury, but stiffness and spasm were detected in the right posterior muscle group,” the club statement read.

-“As a result of this diagnosis, our player, who can do partial and limited training, is followed up on a daily basis and it is tried to be raised in the match we will play at the weekend.”
+“As a result of this diagnosis, our player, who can do partial and limited training, is followed up on a daily basis, and he is tried to be raised in the match we will play at the weekend.”

 Nwakaeme is the second-highest scoring player in Huseyin Cimsir's team this season with eight goals after 20 Super Lig games.